blazium-engine/blazium-docs/getting_started/introduction/first_look_at_the_editor.rst

 The Project Manager
 -------------------

-When you launch Godot, the first window you see is the Project Manager.
+When you launch Blazium, the first window you see is the Project Manager.
 In the default tab **Projects**, you can manage existing projects, import or create new ones, and more.

 .. image:: img/editor_intro_project_manager.webp

 At the top of the window, there is another tab named **Asset Library**.
 The first time you go to this tab you'll see a "Go Online" button.
-For privacy reasons, the Godot project manager does not access the internet by default.
+For privacy reasons, the Blazium project manager does not access the internet by default.
 To change this click the "Go Online" button.
 You can change this option later in the settings.